-- (a) To qualify as a Director, a person must be a Member and must not be an employee of the National Trust. - (b) A person nominated to be a director by Members under a postal ballot (or other mode of election prescribed under by-laws made under Clause 8.1(d)), including a retiring Director eligible for re-election under Clause 6.4(e), must be nominated by two Members. - (c) For the nomination to be effective, the following information must reach the Secretary at least six weeks before the annual general meeting: - (i) written notification of the name of the nominee and the names of the nominee's nominators; and - (ii) written consent of the nominee or such other evidence of consent as may be accepted by the Secretary.
+- (a) To qualify as a Director, a person must be a Member and must not be an employee of the National Trust. - (b) A person nominated to be a Director by Members under a postal ballot (or other mode of appointment prescribed under by-laws made under Clause 8.1(d)), including a retiring Director eligible for re-appointment under Clause 6.4(b), or 6.4(e), must be nominated by two Members. - (c) For the nomination to be effective, the following information must reach the Secretary at least six weeks before the annual general meeting: - (i) written notification of the name of the nominee and the names of the nominee's nominators; and - (ii) written consent of the nominee or such other evidence of consent as may be accepted by the Secretary.